Centennial Animal Hospital is a Full-Service Veterinary Clinic in Colorado Springs

-Any pet undergoing anesthesia are monitored by an experienced veterinary technician.
-These technicians are trained in veterinary anesthesia as well as other diagnostic, surgery and dentistry-related skills.
-They remain with the patient during pre-op, surgery, and recovery, monitoring vital signs and anesthesia plane, and administering any needed medications.
+An experienced veterinary technician monitors any pet undergoing anesthesia.
+These technicians are trained in veterinary anesthesia as well as other diagnostic, surgery, and dentistry-related skills.
+They remain with the patient during pre-op, surgery, and recovery, monitoring vital signs and anesthesia.
+They can also help with administering any needed medications.
 Every surgical patient has a multi-modal pain control protocol tailored to their needs.

 Weight Management and Nutrition

-In an ongoing investigation conducted by the FDA, a correlation between grain free dog foods and canine dilated cardiomyopathy (DCM) has been found.
-The study began in November 2018, with an update in February 2019, and the lastest update June 2019.
-The latest update contained a list of pet food brands that were consumed by patients in the study.
+In an ongoing investigation conducted by the FDA, a correlation between grain-free dog foods and canine dilated cardiomyopathy (DCM) has been found.
+The study began in November 2018, with an update in February 2019, and the latest update in June 2019.
+The latest update contained a list of pet food brands that patients in the study consumed.

 - This study noted a correlation between diet and DCM, not causation